 The College is aware that a number of our stakeholders have expressed an interest in our investment policy.
 The College holds no direct investments in fossil fuels and has no intention of so holding in the future.

-The College takes the view that legal and regulatory requirements are there to police corporate behaviour, and it does not associate itself with any campaigning groups.
-This policy is kept under regular review by the Investment Committee
+Overall the College takes the view that legal and regulatory requirements are there to police corporate behaviour and it does not associate itself with any campaign groups.
+This policy is kept under regular review by the Investment Committee.

 Keywords: fossil fuels, divest, divestment